jkawahara/jkawahara.github.io/README.md

       * Install The Architect theme as starting basis for pages
       * View Setup (*.html, _layouts, _includes, _posts)
         * For each page (*.html), use Front Matter to predefine variables (layout, title, heading) and inherit specific layout
-          * _layouts: index, software, technology, blog, contact.html inherit from page, post.html, which in turn, inherit from default.html
+          * _layouts: index, software, product, blog, contact.html inherit from page, post.html, which in turn, inherit from default.html
           * _includes: links, navigation.html included in default.html
           * _data: navigation, portfolio-software, portfolio-tech, sidebar.yml custom data is accessed by links, navigation, index.html
         * For each page (*.html), use Liquid to process templates: